-An almost unbelievable example of the capacity of the muscular system to adapt is represented by Gene Rychlak: In November 2003, at the International Powerlifting Assoc. championships in Harrisburg, PA, 35-year-old Rychlak bench-pressed...900 pounds!
+An almost unbelievable example of the capacity of the muscular system to adapt is represented by the bench press:

-So, somewhere between a 2-lb hammer, and a 900-lb barbell, is the "magic" weight that stimulates muscle strength to increase.
+So, somewhere between a 2-lb hammer and a 1000-lb barbell is the "magic" weight that stimulates muscle strength to increase.
 According to William Kraemer, PhD, that magic weight lies between 50% and 100% of the 1-RM for a given muscle group (Kraemer WJ.
 2003).

 CALCULATING YOUR 1-RM

 One method that is NOT endorsed is to load up a barbell with the most weight you have ever lifted and see if you can lift that weight once.
 Not only do some health clubs prohibit this, but you can get injured.

 Instead, use a weight that you know you can lift 4-10 times in a row.
 (Collegiate and NFL football players are typically evaluated using a standard 225-lb bench press test.)
 Do as many reps with that weight as you can.
 Then, plug the weight and the number of reps into this equation: